toadums/react-datepicker/README.md

 - Set custom locale settings for locale: `locale: "cs"`
 - Set date format for callendar: `dateFormatCalendar: "YYYY/MM/DD"`
 - Set custom weekdays (for locale days): `weekdays: ['Ne', 'Po', 'Út', 'St', 'Čt', 'Pá', 'So']`

-## Installation

-Installing is really simple and can be done in multiple ways:

-- Install with Bower: `bower install react-date-picker`
-- Install with npm: `npm install react-datepicker --save`
-- Install with Bundler: `bundle install rails-assets-react-date-picker`

-## Local Development

-- Install Bower `npm install -g bower`
-- Install Bower Packages `bower install`
-- Install packages `npm install`
-- Run `grunt watch` in order to watch for local changes and run tests/build the code.
-- Start a static webserver `python -m SimpleHTTPServer`
-- And visit `localhost:8000/example` to see the example.

-You can also test server side rendering:

-- `$ node example/node-rendering.js`

-You should see the HTML returned.

-To run tests, simply run `npm test`.

 ## License